Refugee children: Mental health and illness

 Traditionally, the mental health of children experiencing conflict is understood in terms of either post-traumatic stress disorder (PTSD) or toxic stress.
 Prolonged and constant exposure to stress and uncertainty, characteristic of a war environment may result in toxic stress that children express with a change in behavior that may include anxiety, self-harm, aggressiveness or suicide.
 A 2017 study conducted in Syria by Save the Children determined that 84% of all adults and most children considered ongoing bombing and shelling to be the main psychological stressor, while 89% said that children were more fearful as the war progressed, and 80% said that children had become more aggressive.
 These stressors are leading causes of the symptoms described above, which lead to diagnosis of PTSD and toxic stress, among other mental conditions.
 These issues may then be further exacerbated by a forced migration to a foreign country, and the beginning of the process of refugee status determination.
-A review of refugee children in high-income countries showed PTSD prevalence ranging from 19–54%, with an average prevalence of 36%.
+A review of refugee children in high-income countries showed PTSD prevalence ranging 19–54%, with an average prevalence of 36%.

 Refugee children are extremely vulnerable during migration and resettlement, and may experience long-term pathological effects, due to "disrupted development time".
 Psychoanalysts of refugee health have proposed that refugee children experience mourning for their culture and countries, despite the fact that the war-torn state of their homes is unsafe.
 This sudden loss of familiarity places children at a greater risk for mental dysfunction.
 In addition, studies have shown that refugee children show a higher vulnerability to stress when separated from their families.
 Studies from treatment facilities and small community samples have confirmed that refugee youth are at higher risk for psychopathologic disorders, including post-traumatic stress disorder, depression, conduct disorder, and problems resulting from substance abuse.
 Refugee children living in high-income countries have a prevalence of depression of 3–30%, with an average prevalence of 18%.
 However, other large-scale community surveys have found that the rate of psychiatric disorder among immigrant youth is not higher than that of native-born children.
 Nonetheless, experiments have shown that these adverse outcomes can be prevented through adequate protective factors, such as social support and intimacy.
 Additionally, effective adaptation strategies, such as absorption in work and creation of pseudofamilies, have led to successful coping in refugees.
 Many refugee populations, particularly Southeast Asian, undergo a secondary migration to larger communities of kinfolk from their countries of origin, which serve as social support networks for refugees.
 Research has shown that family reunification, formation of new social groups, community groups, and social services and professional support have contributed to successful resettlement of refugees.

 Refugees can be stigmatized if they encounter mental health deficiencies prior to and during their resettlement into a new society.
 Differences between parental and host country values can create a rift between the refugee child and his/her new society.
 Less exposure to stigmatization lowers the risk of refugee children developing PTSD.